zulip/zulip/docs/front-end-build-process.md

   `static/third/`.
 Tag the commit with "[third]" when adding or modifying a third-party package.
 Our goal is to the extent possible to eliminate patched third-party code from the project.
-- Our own JavaScript lives under `static/js`; CSS lives under `static/styles`.
+  - Our own JavaScript lives under `static/js`; Typescript files live under static/ts; CSS lives under `static/styles`.
 Portico JavaScript ("portico" means for logged-out pages) lives under `static/js/portico`.

-After you add a new JavaScript file, it needs to be specified in the `JS_SPECS` dictionary defined in `zproject/settings.py` to be included in the concatenated file; this will magically ensure it is available both in development and production.
-Similarly, CSS should be added to the `STYLESHEETS` section of `PIPELINE` in `zproject/settings.py`.
+After you add a new JavaScript file, it needs to be specified in the `entries` dictionary defined in `tools/webpack.assets.json` to be included in the concatenated file; this will magically ensure it is available both in development and production.
+CSS should be added to the `STYLESHEETS` section of `PIPELINE` in `zproject/settings.py`.
 A few notes on doing this: